Skip to Main Content

 Join us as we celebrate the freedom to read at MUW!
 This year Fant Library is partnering with the MUW Department of Languages, Literature, and Philosophy, the MUW Foundation, and the Columbus-Lowndes Public Library to offer a week of Banned Books programming.
 We hope to see you there!

-Wednesday, September 21st at 6:00 pm, we will host a panel that features librarians and educators who have been affected by book bans and challenges.
+Wednesday, October 4th at 4:00 pm, we will host a panel that features librarians, educators, and legal professionals who have been affected by book bans and challenges.
 Join us to hear from

 The reception will be recorded and live-streamed.
-Visit athenacommons.muw.edu/bannedbooks/2022/ for the zoom link.
+Visit athenacommons.muw.edu/bannedbooks/2023/ for the zoom link.

 How to make a book charm